roman-milk/roman-milk.github.io/dear-abby.md

 After that I gave up any thought of trying to get away and settled in to be the punch board for everyone willing to pay Washington for the privilege; twosomes, threesomes and foursomes were common place and gangbangs were the norm rather than the exception.
 I was made to sit in a bathtub and be peed on and I had to straddle the tub and do the peeing and there were lots of other things that I had to do that were too disgusting to write about.

 Then one day a miracle occurred; I was being gangbanged during a high stakes poker game and the police raided the place.
 A couple of people at the game told the cops that I was being paid to be there and I was arrested and given six months.
 The good part was that I was given treatment for my drug problem.
 I have been clean for almost a full year now and I've met the most wonderful man and we have a great relationship.
 He wants to marry me and my question is: Should I tell him about my past or cross my fingers and hope to God he never finds out?
-Report_Story